navis-org/pymaid/docs/source/install.rst

 Install
 =======

-PyMaid requires Python 3.3 or higher.
-It heavily depends on other scientific packages (e.g. `scipy`).
+PyMaid requires Python 3.4 or higher.
+It heavily depends on other scientific packages (e.g. `scipy` and `numpy`).
 If you do not already have a Python environment configured on your computer, please see the instructions for installing the full `scientific Python stack
 <https://scipy.org/install.html>`_.

 .. note::
-   If you are on Windows and want to install optional packages (e.g., `scipy`), then you will need to install a Python distribution such as `Anaconda <https://www.continuum.io/downloads>`_, `Enthought Canopy <https://www.enthought.com/products/canopy/>`_, `Python(x,y) <http://python-xy.github.io/>`_, `WinPython <https://winpython.github.io/>`_, or `Pyzo <http://www.pyzo.org/>`_.
+   If you are on Windows (e.g., `scipy`) I strongly recommend installing a scientific Python distribution that comes with many of the key dependencies preinstalled:
+   `Anaconda <https://www.continuum.io/downloads>`_,
+   `Enthought Canopy <https://www.enthought.com/products/canopy/>`_,
+   `Python(x,y) <http://python-xy.github.io/>`_,
+   `WinPython <https://winpython.github.io/>`_, or
+   `Pyzo <http://www.pyzo.org/>`_.
-   If you use one of these Python distribution, please refer to their online documentation.
+   If you already use one of these Python distribution, please refer to their online documentation on how to install additional packages.

 Quick install
 -------------